 CATS: Exploring Epidaurus.

-Cats were the first thing we noticed as our car came to a halt in the parking lot of Epidaurus historic sight.
+Cats were the first thing we noticed as our car came to a halt in the parking lot of Epidaurus historic site.
 Cats that were lounging on the edge of the parking lot, or spread out across the pavement lifted their heads to watch our car approach.
 Stretching, their unblinking eyes fixed on our vehicle, all at once they got up, and slunk in towards us from every direction.
 By the time we had the doors open the whole glaring of cats surrounded us.
 There must have been 20 or 30 of them, and clearly they had come to associate tourists with food.
 Felix was delighted!
 At one and a half, he had a near obsession with cats, and here there was a whole bunch of cats close enough for him to reach out and grab with his pudgy fingers.
 Wide eyed, with his hands outstretched and a drop of drool running down his chin he reached out to pat a fuzzy tabby’s head, but the cat moved out of range before he could grab a thick handful of that fur.
 He turned to grab another cat, who also managed to stay just out of range.
 Just like that the glaring of cats was more like a scattering of cats as the felines began to realize the dangers a toddler could bring, and Felix toddled after them all over the parking lot.

 To Felix’s delight, one small tabby kitten chose to tag along with us for most of our tour.
 It followed us passed the little cafe next to the parking lot, through the entrance gate, and all the way down the path lined with cool green trees that were thick with the chirping of birds, that led to the amphitheater!